 Eventually, many meth users reach the point where using the drug no longer brings the pleasures that it used to.
 This is known as “tweaking,” when the body and mind can’t achieve the meth high any longer.
 This is a dangerous stage.
 Users are typically fatigued because they haven’t slept in days, and they are hungry but have forgotten to eat because they have spent days getting high.

-People who are in this stage also may use alcohol or heroin to self-medicate against depression.
+People who are in this stage may use alcohol or heroin to self-medicate against depression.
 Tweaking is one of the real dangers of smoking or injecting meth and needs to be taken seriously.
 It is not uncommon for users to behave in unpredictable ways and become a danger to themselves or others.

 Tweaking brings on hallucinations of bugs.
 Tweakers’ eyes may dart around rapidly, or their pupils may be dilated, and they may appear to be shaking when standing still.
 A person at this stage needs help before they become a danger to themselves or others.

 Meth use quadrupled in overdose deaths from 2011 to 2017, according to the National Institute on Drug Abuse (NIDA).
-In addition to the surge in deaths, we’ve also seen an admission to treatment facilities for the drug.
+In addition to the surge in deaths, we’ve also seen increased admission to treatment facilities for the drug.
 There has been a 17 percent uptick in those seeking treatment for the dangerous drug.
 It begs the question, “How dangerous is meth?”

 With the popularity of meth skyrocketing out in the western United States and the middle of the country, hospitalizations related to methamphetamine has shot up 245 percent from 2008 to 2015.

 Local law enforcement officials have described meth as being their No. 1 target, but it’s also their most significant threat that challenges the public safety of communities.